borgbackup/borg/docs/usage.rst

     BORG_FILES_CACHE_TTL
         When set to a numeric value, this determines the maximum "time to live" for the files cache entries (default: 20).
 The files cache is used to quickly determine whether a file is unchanged.
-    TMPDIR
+        The FAQ explains this more detailled in: :ref:`always_chunking` TMPDIR
         where temporary files are stored (might need a lot of temporary space for some operations)